Mustafa-Awami/Lara2fa/README.md

   [3] Passkeys
 ```

-Depending on the selected methods, the published `lara2fa.php` config file will be updated with enabling the selected methods and disabling the rest.
+Depending on the selected methods, the published `lara2fa.php` config file will be updated to enable the selected methods and disable the rest.

 * **Note:** For Passkeys to work correctly, the following conditions must be met:
   - Use a browser that supports WebAuthn.